sphinx-doc/sphinx/doc/ext/appapi.rst

    Emitted when the builder object has been created.
 It is available as ``app.builder``.

+.. event:: env-get-outdated (app, env, added, changed, removed)

+   Emitted when the environment determines which source files have changed and should be re-read.  *added*, *changed* and *removed* are sets of docnames that the environment has determined.
+You can return a list of docnames to re-read in addition to these.

+   .. versionadded:: 1.1

 .. event:: env-purge-doc (app, env, docname)

    Emitted when all traces of a source file should be cleaned from the